Riim/cellx/README.md

 ##### itemComparator

-Function for comparing values in the sorted list.
+Function for comparing items in the sorted list.
 Read-only.

 ##### sorted